A qualitative description of the horoboundary of the Teichm\"uller metric

 Repeating the argument by Chen--Chernov--Flores--Fortier Bourque--Lee--Yang \cite{Fortier2} to a more general setting we get the following characterization of foliations on simple surfaces, which we shall use to solve the simpler cases. \begin{lemma} Let $S$ be a sphere with one boundary component possibly containing boundary marked points and one interior marked point.
 Then every indecomposable foliation on $S$ is a proper arc and there are finitely many distinct proper arcs. \end{lemma} \begin{proof} Assuming that there is some foliation $F$ with a recurrent leaf to some part of $S$ we get a contradiction, as explained in the proof of \cite[Lemma 4.1]{Fortier2}.
 Hence, each indecomposable foliation is a curve.
 Any closed curve in $S$ is contractible to the marked point.
 Hence, a each indecomposable foliation is a proper arc.

 A proper arc in $S$ must have two endpoints, which must be contained in the boundary arcs in the boundary component of $S$.
-Denote $b_1$ and $b_2$ be two boundary arcs, which might be the same.
+Denote $b_1$ and $b_2$ these two boundary arcs, which might be the same.
 We aim to show that there are at most two classes of arcs with endpoints in $b_1$ and $b_2$.
 Fix three proper arcs with endpoints on $b_1$ and $b_2$.
 Any intersection between these arcs can be removed by doing isotopies moving the endpoints along the arcs $b_1$ or $b_2$.